UltraStar-Deluxe/format/spec.md

 Since:        0.2.0
 ```

-The headers `P1` and `P2` indicate the names of the artists that originally sang the song. `P1` is the name of the singer of first voice and `P2` is the name of the singer of the second voice.
-Usually `P2` is only included for duets.
+The headers `P1`, `P2`, … indicate the names of the voices of a song.
+These names correspond to the voices indicated by the `P1`, `P2`, … player changes (see [section 3.3](#33-player-changes)).
+If the voices correspond to different singers in the original song, the header values often indicate the names of the original singers.

+The association of header values to voices is defined by the numerical value after each `P` respectively, i.e. the header `P2` indicates the name of the voice whose notes are introduced by the `P2` player change.
+Leading zeroes are insignificant, i.e. the headers `P1` and `P001` both refer to the same voice.

+> [!CAUTION]
+>
+> The exact semantics of the `P` headers have not yet been decided.

 ### 3.26.
-The `DUETSINGER1` and `DUETSINGER2` Headers
+The `DUETSINGER1`, `DUETSINGER2`, … Headers

 ```
 Required:     No